-- (i) Central Bank application forms for the fund (Matheson); - (ii) directors' letter of application for authorisation of the fund (Matheson); - (iii) fund prospectus (and supplements as appropriate) (Matheson); - (iv) certificate of incorporation for the fund where the QIAIF is established as an investment company (not required for unit trust) (Matheson); - (v) memorandum and articles of association of the fund where the QIAIF is established as a company (Matheson) or trust deed where the QIAIF is established as a unit trust (Matheson; Trustee); - (vi) management agreement (Matheson); - (vii) AIFM agreement (Matheson); - (viii) investment management agreement (AIFM; Matheson); - (ix) administration agreement (Administrator / Matheson); - (x) depositary agreement between the fund and the Depositary where the QIAIF is established as an investment company (not required if QIAIF is unit trust) (Depositary; Matheson); - (xi) prime brokerage agreement and sub-depositary agreement (where relevant) (Prime Broker, Depositary, Matheson); - (xii) letter of confirmation the company (or unit trust) is not a money market fund; and - (xiii) confirmation from applicant that the prospectus, the memorandum and articles of association / trust deed and the material contracts are in compliance with the Central Bank's AIF Rulebook (Matheson).
+- (i) Central Bank application forms for the fund (Matheson); - (ii) directors' letter of application for authorisation of the fund (Matheson); - (iii) fund prospectus (and supplements as appropriate) (Matheson); - (iv) certificate of incorporation for the fund where the QIAIF is established as an investment company (not required for unit trust) (Matheson); - (v) instrument of incorporation where the QIAIF is established as an ICAV or memorandum and articles of association of the fund where the QIAIF is established as a company (Matheson) or trust deed where the QIAIF is established as a unit trust (Matheson; Trustee); - (vi) management agreement (Matheson); - (vii) AIFM agreement (Matheson); - (viii) investment management agreement (AIFM; Matheson); - (ix) administration agreement (Administrator / Matheson); - (x) depositary agreement between the fund and the Depositary where the QIAIF is established as an ICAV or investment company (not required if QIAIF is a unit trust) (Depositary; Matheson); - (xi) prime brokerage agreement and sub-depositary agreement (where relevant) (Prime Broker, Depositary, Matheson); - (xii) letter of confirmation the fund is not a money market fund; and - (xiii) confirmation from applicant that the prospectus, the instrument of incorporation / memorandum and articles of association / trust deed and the material contracts are in compliance with the Central Bank's AIF Rulebook (Matheson).

-Board approval
+Board Approval

-A meeting of the fund's directors in the case of an investment company and the directors of the manager in the case of a unit trust will need to be convened to review the draft documentation.
-The board of directors of the investment company or the board of directors of the manager of the trust will formally appoint the various service providers to the fund and will approve the draft documentation.
+A meeting of the fund's directors in the case of an ICAV or investment company and the directors of the manager in the case of a unit trust will need to be convened to review the draft documentation.
+The board of directors of the ICAV / investment company or the board of directors of the manager of the trust will formally appoint the various service providers to the fund and will approve the draft documentation.
 The board will also formally deal with certain Irish company law matters where the QIAIF is established as an investment company (see more on the investment company incorporation below).